jtarchie/short-generator/README.md

 # Generate Youtube Shorts

 This tool converts a markdown file into a Youtube Short, focusing specifically on programming idioms.
-It is built using Go and Python, with the Python script handling the video and voiceover generation.
+It is built using Python, with the script handling the video and voiceover generation.

 ## Limitations